MWATelescope/mwa_skymap/README.md

 command, a (very simplified) version of the same command used to add real MWA observations to the schedule database.

+Note that like real MWA observations, the phase centre will be the actual RA/Dec provided, but the primary beam will be centered on the nearest sweet-spot grid position, and dipole delays calcualted accordingly.

 ## usage

 `local_obs` generates JSON files with simulated MWA telescope observations.
 Parameters include: